Adoption & Termination Of Parental Rights Helping Individuals & Families in Tennessee

 4. within 30 days of the hearing, the court will enter a ruling

-Whether you’re entering court proceedings or are about to file for termination of your parental rights in TN, an experienced family law attorney can help ensure you follow the correct procedures.
+Whether you’re entering court proceedings or are about to file for termination of your parental rights , an experienced family law attorney can help ensure you follow the correct procedures.
 At Peterson White LLP, we strive to defend your rights with integrity.
 We will be honest with you every step of the way and help you understand your options.

 American Adoptions states that a person must be a resident of the state for at least the past six consecutive months and be at least 18 years old.
 However, the law does not stipulate that the adoptive parent must be married.
 LGBT parents and singles can adopt a child.
 Keep in mind that both spouses must meet the eligibility requirements for married couples.